DAILY LIFE IN 18TH CENTURY COLONIAL AMERICA

 Recreation in Colonial America

-Pastimes in North America were the same as those in Europe.
+Pastimes in 18th century North America were the same as those in Europe.
 Horse racing was popular.
 So was cock fighting.
 Bull baiting was also a popular 'sport'.
 A bull was chained to a post and dogs were trained to attack it.

 Hunting and fishing were also common as a way of obtaining food as well as for fun.